 The tent pads are quite the luxury in the backcountry, providing a flat, solid area for each tent, even though they are a bit close together (you will have neighbors!).

-Similarly, there is a bear hang for food at both campgrounds; however, the hang at the lower campground was broken during the summer of 2023.
-The bear hangs operate with a built-in pulley system so all you need to bring is a bag to store all of your attractants, making your pack just a tad bit lighter.
+There are bear hangs for food at both campgrounds at Wedgemount Lake.
+The bear hangs operate with a built-in pulley system, so all you need to bring is a bag to store all of your attractants (no bear can required!)

 There are no garbage facilities and you must pack out whatever you pack in.